Trauma, Healing, Somatic, Therapy, Counseling, Mesa, Arizona

 At some point, we’ve got to reckon with the stories we carry inside.
 If you’re ready to do this with compassion and care, I’m here to help and to walk with you.

-Hi, I’m Christine Slomski, a Licensed Professional Counselor, EMDR Therapist, EFT Tapping Practitioner & Reproductive Grief & Trauma Specialist in Mesa, Arizona.
-I’m here to help you find your way back to Calm.
+Hi, I’m Christine Slomski, a licensed counselor, Brainspotting Practitioner, EMDR Therapist, EFT Tapping Practitioner & Reproductive Trauma & Grief Specialist in Mesa, Arizona.

 Christine